When you’ve got debt and you are keen to pay it down, you’ve got to do more than develop a debt repayment strategy.

 Signs of a gambling problem include lying to family and friends about gambling, hiding debts and racking up debt on the heels of a loss.
 If this sounds like you or someone that you love, seek professional support today.

+Job loss is one of the most significant causes of debt amongst Canadian families.
 When your income is reduced or interrupted, it can be very hard to make ends meet.
 If you are without work (or without enough work), it is common to turn to debt to cover your expenses.
 It can be difficult to pay that extra debt down.

 To avoid this problem, keep your debt load low on an ongoing basis and make sure that you’ve got money put aside to cover expenses in the event of an emergency.
 If you are already stretched thin because of high debt, you are that much more vulnerable to falling into debt trouble.

-It’s not uncommon for people to underestimate life, disability or medical insurance through their employers, which means that they end up with a hefty price tag, because their expected cash flow falls short.
+It’s not uncommon for people to underestimate life, disability, or medical insurance through their employers, which means that they end up with a hefty price tag, because their expected cash flow falls short.

 Too Much Student Debt